-On 28th June 2014 we had decided to spend a weekend at Sunshine, what an appropriate name our colony has, at least for me.
+On 28th June 2014, we had decided to spend a weekend at Sunshine, what an appropriate name our colony has, at least for me.
 We went home around 3 pm settled down a bit, then around 5.30 I called Rufus for a coffee and Bhajiyas.
 Adda in our garden became active again, we both, Rufus and Celine settled for a long chat; we were ten minutes into it and were happy to see Maya and Pravin barge in.
-As usual we made appropriate seating adjustments and settled down for a long chat.
-Our neighbor, Sujit, saw us and said, “Hey Kaka love to see guys back at the adda!”
-During this chat Jaya and I had just forgotten about the period 23rd December 2013 to 28th June 2014.
+As usual, we made appropriate seating adjustments and settled down for a long chat.
+Our neighbour, Sujit, saw us and said, “Hey Kaka love to see guys back at the adda!”
+During this chat, Jaya and I had just forgotten about the period 23rd December 2013 to 28th June 2014.
 We were all just there as if we have been doing it every day which anyway we used to do, till the Tsunami hit!!

 What a fabulous design the almighty has made!
 At one stage we had the sadness, gloom, apprehensions and all the negativity at the back of the mind.
 Our beloved Sunshine just overcame those dark clouds in a jiffy.
-Did we miss sunshine?
+Did we miss Sunshine?
 Yes of Course, but there was another Sunshine in Rhea which did not allow us about gloom even for a moment when we were away from Sunshine.

-It will be too cliché` to say that there is a “Silver lining to the each dark Cloud”.
+It will be too cliché` to say that there is a “Silver lining to each dark Cloud”.
 I would rather say, “At the end of every gloom there is Sunshine!”